 Erik Rasmussen has been interested in the outdoors since he was very young.
 His naturalist training started at the age of seven at the Riekes Center Nature Awareness Department.
 Because he went to public school he could not engage in homeschool programs but he attended every summer camp and in school program and camping trip he could.

 These programs stoked his love of the outdoors through nature connection.
 Growing up he learned fire by friction, arrowhead knapping, basketry, bowry, primitive pottery, tracking, bird language, edible and medicinal plants and much more.
 After he grew out of these programs he started instructing and teaching at the age of thirteen.
 Throughout his middle school and high school career Erik started assisting lead instructors until he was old enough to facilitate programs of 20+ kids in nature exploration classes.
 He has taught at many classes in the Western United States.

-Today Erik enjoys his days in the Wasatch Mountains practicing skills.
+Today when Erik is not teaching he spends his time taking care of his daughter and wandering Utah's marvelous landscape.
 His favorite skills are tracking, bird language, basketry and flint knapping.
 Erik’s passion for reconnecting people to nature has grown strong enough to where he has decided to create a community of people in Utah who are interested in learning how to make healthy tracks to leave for future generations.

 Contact us by sending an email to firstname.lastname@example.org.